 This way, you can easily add a custom field on the checkout page.
 Now I am giving you another example of it with code.

 When checkout is processed, you want to make sure that your custom field is not empty.
 So, we have to choose "required" => true, which means helping the field will have a required mark beside its label.
 Also, you can generate an error message if your custom field is empty.

 After validation is passed, WooCommerce processes this order.
 But we cannot get new field value data and it gets lost as there is no function that can store this data in sql.
 We need to save and also display this field value.
 Also, we need to save it on inside orders and order emails.

 In conclusion, by following the steps in this article, you can add a custom field to the WooCommerce checkout page programmatically.
-This can be a great way to collect extra information from your customers, or to ask them to agree to your terms and conditions before completing their purchase.
-This can be helpful for collecting additional information from your customers, such as their phone number or email address.
+This can be a great way to collect extra information from your customers or to ask them to agree to your terms and conditions before completing their purchase.
+This can be helpful for collecting additional information from your customers, such as their phone numbers or email address.